jocke1995/BeLuEngine/README.md

 This project creates a static library which is linked to other projects in this solution.

 ##### Game
-This project is where the game itself is developed.
+This project is where a future game itself should be developed.
 It is staticly linked to the library that Engine creates.

 ##### Sandbox
-This project is a playground for testing out visual features developed in the engine.
+This project is a playground for testing out features developed in the engine.
 It is staticly linked to the library that Engine creates.

 ---
 ## API
 Currently the only API supported is DirectX12.
-In the future I will add support for other API's such as Vulkan.
+In the future I will add support for other API's such as DirectX11 and Vulkan.

 ---
 ## Feature List
-Currently the only API supported is DirectX12.
-In the future I will add support for other API's such as Vulkan.
+Here I will list all the features (that is worth mentioning) implemented in my engine.
+##### Entity Component System
+##### Multi-threading
+##### Shadow Mapping (Spotlights and DirectionalLights)
+##### FPS-Picking (with Boundingboxes)

-##### Multithreading
+##### Stencil-buffer outlining
-test123

 ---
 ## Setting up the project, welcome to premake!